HelBlazer/clock/README.md

 # clock
-Clock showcasing date and time zones in different time zones using JS and Bootstrap
+Clock showcasing date and time zones in different time zones using HTML and bootstrap